-By implementing the Food Safety Culture Assessment, you are taking part in an innovative and exciting program to measure what has previously been unmeasurable.
+By implementing the Food Safety Culture Assessment, you are taking part in an innovative and exciting programme to measure what has previously been unmeasurable.
 More importantly, you will be gaining new insights into areas for improvement, helping you to create, maintain and demonstrate a positive Food Safety Culture.

 Culture requirements are included in BRCGS Standards, and have also been more widely adopted by GFSI.